-Jessica received her BA in neuroscience (with an emphasis in behavioral neuropharmacology) and a minor in Italian studies from Pitzer College in Claremont, CA. She plans to attend medical school and is currently finishing her required courses and studying for the MCAT.
+Jessica received her BA in neuroscience (with an emphasis in Behavioral Neuropharmacology) and a minor in Italian Studies from Pitzer College in Claremont, CA. She plans to attend medical school and is currently in the application process.
 She has always been interested in neuroscience.
 "In the future, I would love to investigate the neurochemical or neuroscientific effects of canines on humans."

 When Jessica was quite young, her family dog, a golden retriever, passed away.
 She campaigned her parents to get another dog, which involved the writing and producing her one and only single, entitled "Puppy Fever," which was successful several years later when her family adopted another dog: a German Shepherd named Blizzy.

 When she saw the research assistant job posting, Jessica knew she had to be a part of Dr. Krause-Parello's research in some way.
 "I truly believe that canines are therapeutic for humans."
 Jessica hopes that C-P.A.W.W. research will eventually help veterans suffering from PTSD, victims of child abuse and others who are suffering.